 And tonight I saw a blog post that praises using a virtual Ubuntu on a mac.
 A former colleague used just such a setup and was happy with it:

-- A virtual Ubuntu (virtualbox, vmware, etc) for development.
+A virtual Ubuntu (virtualbox, vmware, etc) for development.

-- Mac’s OSX for the rest.
+Mac’s OSX for the rest.

 Now that I thought about it a bit more, I’ll list my personal pros/cons of such a setup (or rather, pro/cons of giving me a mac).

 aptitude install xyz goodies and you’d still have a

 development environment that’s the same as the nice and stable Ubuntu on our